 Everything in water chemistry starts with alkalinity no matter what’s happening in your swimming pool whether it’s a concrete inground pool or a vinal above-ground swimming pool Total Alkalinity (TA) level has to be adjusted in the good operating range of 80-120ppm.

 To bring down the pH level, use a chemical additive called pH reducer or pH minus.
-The main active ingredients in pH reducers are either adding muriatic acid or sodium bisulfate (also called dry acid).
+The main active ingredients in pH reducers are either muriatic acid or sodium bisulfate (also called dry acid).
 Reducers are readily available at pool supply stores, home improvement centers, and online.

 Before you do-Remember you must bring down Alkalinity (TA) before you adjust the pH in the swimming pool water.
-If the pH of the pool is too low then use a ph increaser (sodium carbonate) to bring both pH levels up after the alkalinity is balanced in the pool.
+If the pH of the pool is too low then use a pH increaser (sodium carbonate) to bring both pH levels up after the alkalinity is balanced in the pool.

 Always start here with Alkalinity which is the basis of pool chemistry: